approov/quickstart-ios-swift-asynchttpclient/SHAPES-EXAMPLE.md

 ```
 approov registration -add ApproovShapes.ipa
 ```

-Run the app again without making any changes to the app and press the `Get Shape` button.
+Run the app again without making any changes to the app and press the `Shape` button.
 You should now see this (or another shape):

 <p>
     <img src="readme-images/shapes-good.png" width="256" title="Shapes Good">